whoschek/bzfs/README.md

 **--max-retries** *INT*

-*  The number of times a zfs send/receive data transfer shall be retried if it fails across the network (default: 0).
+*  The number of times a replication step shall be retried if it fails, for example because of network hiccups (default: 0).
+Also consider this option if a periodic pruning script may simultaneously delete a dataset or snapshot or bookmark while wbackup-zfs is running and attempting to use it.

 <!-- -->